EFL | Premier League U21s to Enter EFL Trophy EFL | Premier League U21s to Enter EFL Trophy

 Central to the competition will be the introduction of a new group stage format with 16 regional groups of four teams.
 The top two teams will progress to the knockout stages of the competition with the final staged at Wembley Stadium in April 2017.
 Full details for 2016/17’s competition will be finalised within the next 14 days.

-Don't forget you can keep up to date with the latest Walsall FC news and views across social media, we're on 𝕏, Facebook, Threads, and Instagram.
+You can keep up to date with all the latest Walsall FC news across our social media channels, we're on 𝕏, Facebook, Threads, and Instagram.
 We also offer updates via Google News.

 Previous Post Next Post